 Whether you choose your own brand name, your slogan, or both, is completely up to you.
 But make it engaging and think whether someone is likely to place it at the end of their image.

-These are separate from your brand, but only slightly.
+As for campaign hashtags, these are separate from your brand, but only slightly.
 Think of these as divisions of your brand hashtags.

 Campaigns fit the current:

-That you’re working with, or creating.
-And they can be amazing for engagement, because people always like to feel like they’re part of something they’re adding value to.
+That you’re working with or creating.
+And they can be amazing for engagement because people always like to feel like they’re part of something they’re adding value to.

 Trending topics aren’t just for teenagers.